 Service Contract Act: What You Really Need to Know Before You Submit That Proposal

-Where applicable, the SCA wage and fringe benefit requirements can materially affect how contractors (and subcontractors) compensate certain service employees, and strict compliance with the SCA is mandatory.
-Failure to comply with the SCA (even in ways a service contractor may deem to be immaterial) can result in numerous consequences during or after contract performance, including Department of Labor (DoL) investigations, whistleblower actions, payment of deficient wages to existing and prior employees, and even potential debarment.
-Therefore, we strongly encourage contractors establish an SCA assessment process that considers these important issues when starting a capture effort.
+Where applicable, the SCA has a material impact on the manner in which contractors (and subcontractors) must compensate certain service employees, and strict compliance with the SCA is mandatory.
+Failure to comply with the SCA can result in numerous problems during or post performance, including Department of Labor (DoL) investigations, whistleblower actions, payment of deficient wages to existing and prior employees, and potential suspension and debarment.
+Therefore, we strongly encourage contractors to establish an SCA compliance program that considers these issues at the inception of the proposal preparation process.

 Step 1: Will the Resulting Contract Be Covered by the SCA?